top of page

 We want our young clients to have the best advantage as they enter the new environment of school.
 That's why we created our ABA Transitional Classroom, a uniquely designed space that helps bridge the gap between ABA practices and typical classroom procedures.
 Read more here!

-We make sure our BTs earn their RBT certification and we pay for their RBT training, test fee, and annual renewal fee.
+We provide extensive training to Behavior Technicians including RBT certification and ongoing hands-on training from peers and Behavior Analysts to keep skills fresh.
 We pride ourselves on the quality of our therapy and invest in the professional development of our staff.

 Steps to ABA